A Mini-Immersion Exercise

 Micro-enterprise programs are one effective way to fight world hunger and poverty.
 Small loans are made to impoverished people to help them start their own businesses.
 They belong to self-help groups that help manage the money and give training, encouragement and accountability as they start and operate their business.
 They receive training in business management, agriculture, cottage industries, or what ever is needed to help them succeed.

 Quakers have been doing this work for over 40 years through Right Sharing of World Resources.
 Ten years ago small business loans were made through a Right Sharing grant to Gramiya, an NGO (non-governmental organization) in South India.
 Life has changed for the better in many ways not only for the loan recipients but also for the villages they live in.
-We are going to do an exercise now that will allow us to walk around awhile in the skins of the people of those villages in order to get a bit of a feel for what it would be like to be them.
+We are going to do an exercise now that will allow us to walk around awhile in the footsteps of the people of those villages in order to get a bit of a feel for what it would be like to be them.

 There are two things you might need to understand as you do the exercise: